Cinema of Sudan: Contemporary filmmakers and movies

 In 2015, parts of the film archive of Gadalla Gubara were digitised by a German-Sudanese film restoration project, allowing his documentaries about everyday life in Khartoum of the 1960s, as well as his feature film Tajouj to be shown to new generations in Khartoum as well as abroad.

 The 40-minute feature film Iman: Faith at the crossroads, directed and written by filmmaker Mia Bittar, was produced in 2016 with the support of UNDP Sudan and presented the same year at the headquarters of the UN in New York.
 It tells four stories of young Sudanese, who have been attracted by terrorism, and is based on true events.

-In 2019, the documentary Talking about Trees by Suhaib Gasmelbari, a story about three Sudanese filmmakers of the 1960s and the decline of cinema in Sudan, won awards at the Berlin International Film Festival and other international festivals.
+In 2019, the documentary Talking about Trees by Suhaib Gasmelbari, a story about four Sudanese filmmakers of the 1960s and the decline of cinema in Sudan, won awards at the Berlin International Film Festival and other international festivals.

 The same year, the feature film You Will Die at Twenty by Amjad Abu Alala, a Sudanese filmmaker based in Dubai, won the Lion of the Future Award at the Venice Days, an independent film festival section held in association with the Venice Film Festival.

 A female Sudanese filmmaker, who studied film direction in Egypt and Germany, is Marwa Zein.
 Her documentary Khartoum Offside tells the story of the first Sudanese women's soccer team in Khartoum.
 The film had its world premiere at the Berlin International Film Festival in 2019 and won awards at other international film festivals.

 In the early 2010s, Issraa El-Kogali, a Swedish-Sudanese screenwriter, film director and producer based in Stockholm, started to become known for her multimedia installations and films, mainly focusing on her native Sudan.
 In 2010, she made her first documentary film In Search of Hip Hop about the Sudanese hip hop culture.
 In 2020, she produced and wrote the award-winning short fiction film A Handful of Dates, based on the short story of the same name by Sudanese writer Tayeb Salih.
 In Mohamed Kordofani's Goodbye Julia of 2023, El-Kogali collaborated as co-producer.

 Suzannah Mirghani, who has been making short films since 2011, became internationally known through her sixth short film Al-Sit.
 The film won 23 international awards, including three Academy Award qualifying prizes in 2021.
 At the 2021 Luxor African Film Festival, Sudanese actor Al-Tayeb Al-Hadi Al-Tayeb was awarded a "Special Mention" for his role in the short film Listen To My Dance, directed by Alyaa Sirelkhatim.